1st/interview/chapters/python.md

 This chapter will help you to get answers on typical interview questions for **Python developer** role.

+Also you may be interested in [Django interview questions](django.md) as well.

 Read this first
 ---------